risingwavelabs/risingwave/docs/storing-state-using-relational-table.md

 ### Write Path
 To write into KV state store, executors first perform operations on State Table, and these operations will be cached in Mem Table.
 Once a barrier flows through one executor, executor will flush the cached operations into state store.
 At this moment, Cell-Based Table will covert these operations into kv pairs and write to state store with specific epoch.

 For example, an executor performs `insert(a, b, c)` and `delete(d, e, f)` through the State Table APIs, Mem Table first caches these two operations in memory.
-After receiving new barrier, Cell Based Table converts these two operations into KV operations, and write these KV operations into KV state store(Hummock).
+After receiving new barrier, Cell Based Table converts these two operations into KV operations by cell-based format, and write these KV operations into state store(Hummock).

 ![write example](images/relational-table-layer/relational-table-03.svg)
 ### Read Path